michalklempa/avro-compose/README.md

 When we do not want to rewrite schema into Avro [Interface Definition Language](https://avro.apache.org/docs/current/idl.html) as proposed in [1](#references), we have two options to ensure correct ordering of input files before parsing (either by avro-maven-plugin or our own code):
 1. name the files so they order lexicographically and ensure proper loading
-2. write our own to tool to parse the files and if pair dependencies (= this project)
+2. write our own tool to parse the files and match dependencies (= this project)

 In this project we do not require any particular ordering of input files.
-If they can parse as a whole, we find this ordering programatically.
+If they can parse as a whole, we find correct ordering programatically.
-All you need is to provide the directory with schemas as input.
+All you need is to provide the input schemas.

 ## Download
 ### Simple JAR